The principles of ethics, equity, sustainability and responsibility are the pillars of our corporate governance practices.

 Board of Executive Officers

-The Board of Executive Officers is formed by six officers and one CEO, elected by the Board of Directors, with a term of office of two years, being allowed, at most, three renewals.
+It is formed by the President and up to 15 (fifteen) Executive Vice President Officers, elected by the Board of Directors, with a term of office of 2 (two) years, being allowed renewals.

 The members of the Board of Executive Officers hold ordinary meetings every week, and convene extraordinary meetings whenever necessary.